gravitational/teleport-plugins/rfd/0003-teleport-plugins-versioning.md

 To avoid delaying releases, a PR should be made as soon as `teleport@vX.Y.Z-beta.1` is released to update the Plugins version to `vX.Y.Z-beta.1`.
-Any issues can then be resolved well before `teleport@vX.Y.Z-beta.1` is released, and updated afterwards.
+Any issues can then be resolved well before `teleport@vX.Y.Z` is released, and updated afterwards.

 Alternatively, if we shift towards using release branches (detailed below), then the beta PR canbe merged into `branch/vX` and then another PR can be made once